yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Host/Moving_Files_to_the_Target_System.rst

 .. rubric:: File System on SD card
    :name: file-systemon-sd-card

-The SD card which comes with the TI SDK has a Linux ext3 partition that is used as the target file system.
+The SD card which comes with the TI SDK has a Linux ext3 or ext4 partition that is used as the target file system.
 This partition is readable from a Linux host.
 In Ubuntu 10.04 this partition will be mounted on **/media/rootfs** when the card is used with an SD card reader inserted into a USB port on the Ubuntu host.